 Mercy and Compassion

-Some diversions from Christ Jesus’ Way are obvious, others more subtle.
+Some diversions from the Way of Peace Jesus witnesses are obvious, others more subtle.
 Worshipping a golden calf, today’s first reading, would fit the obvious category.
 Losing ourselves to a life of greed, abuse, or various superficialities would as well.
 What about subtle diversions?
 Diversions so slight we are unaware of having gone astray.
-Years go by, even … Continue reading “Mercy and Compassion”
+Years … Continue reading “Mercy and Compassion”